hulloitskai/express-starter/CONTRIBUTING.md

 > committing.
 If you don't, please manually run `yarn prettier` to make sure
 > your code is properly formatted!

+## PR Branches
+Please have your PR target the *master* branch; the *stable* branch will periodically be brought up-to-date with *master* when *master* proves itself to be relatively bug-free.

 *That's all for now, happy contributing!
 Thanks for being a part of this project* 😊.